When you apply for a role with the Coal Authority, we’ll give you the information you need so that the recruitment process is as smooth as possible.

 If we have a role that you would like to apply for, please read the job advert, job description and competency framework carefully.
 If you feel you have the skills and experience we are looking for please complete the online application form – you will find a link in the ‘apply now’ section of the advert.

-As we use an evidence-based selection process, we will be looking for written examples telling us when and how you have demonstrated the key criteria outlined in the job advert and description.
+As we use an evidence-based selection process, we will be looking for written examples telling us when and how you have demonstrated the key criteria outlined in the job advert.

-First impressions count, so please be sure to tell us why you are the person we are looking for and how you meet our selection criteria.
+We want to hear all about you, so please be sure to tell us why you’re the person we‘re looking for and how you meet our selection criteria.

-We aim to consider all applications within 10 days of the closing date and we’re committed to letting everyone who applies know whether they are going to be selected for interview.
+We aim to consider all applications within 10 days of the closing date will contact you if you’ve been selected to attend an interview.

 Our web recruitment system allows you to email your completed application to yourself; we recommend you keep a copy of your application as we’ll ask you about the details should you be invited for interview.